 A number of directions for future work suggest themselves.

 \begin{enumerate} \item We chose to define a macrobond as a subset of an $n \times n$ square for convenience, and because it worked well with our proof technique using polynomials over finite fields.
 An obvious generalization is to find geometric orthogonal codes that work over $n \times m$ rectangles for $n \neq m$.
-Of course, one can simply remove rows/columns from, or add empty rows/columns to, a square macrobond while maintaining its auto- and cross-correlation, but it would be interesting to find a technique for generating codewords that is ``naturally'' defined over a rectangle or other geometry.
+Of course, one can simply add/remove empty rows/columns without altering the auto- or cross-correlation, but is there a technique for generating macrobonds that is ``naturally'' defined over a rectangle or other geometry?

-\item Our lower bound technique works for $w=n$, where $w$ is the desired number of patches per macrobond.
-Generalize to arbitrary $w$.